garnertb/suite-qgis-plugin/doc/source/manual/gui.rst

 		The current symbology is used to create a style that is layer used from the published the layer.
 In the case of raster layers, since QGIS does not support SLD styling of raster layers, the symbology is not used.
 A default style is used instead.
 In the case of 3--band images, a RGB style is used.
 In the case of single--band layers, a grayscale style is used.

 	- *Create store from layer*.
 Like the command above, but it does not publish or use the styling.

+	- *Import into PostGIS...*.
+Imports the layer into a PostGIS database.

 - QGIS group item